How to Master the Art of Making the Perfect Cup of Coffee

 • Brisket is beautiful if slow-cooked for 6 hours.

-It goes without saying, using one fixed recipe for cooking all meat is not going to produce the best result.
+Using one fixed recipe for cooking all meat will not produce the best result.

 Coffee is no different.

 • Dark-roasted coffee is not very dense.
-It is quite brittle, you can crush it with your fingertips.
+It is pretty brittle; you can crush it with your fingertips.
 The fixed recipe is likely to over-extract and make very bitter coffee.

-• Light-roasted coffee is very dense.
+• Light-roasted coffee is very dense; a hammer will bounce off it.
 It is hard to extract.
 The fixed recipe is likely to under-extract and make sour coffee.

 Using one fixed recipe for extracting all coffee will not produce the best result for every coffee.